OpenTechFund/CryptoTerminology/README.md

 Rekeying - Changing a key (usually a session key in an ongoing communication) to reduce vulnerability to cryptanalysis or replay attacks.

+Ratcher - A method of advancing a shared secret to prevent the compromise of prior messages

 Forward Secrecy/Security - The principle that a negotiated session key cannot be compromised even if the long-term key(s) upon which it is based are compromised in the future.

-Perfect Forward Secrecy/Security - An additional property onto of Forward Secrecy that preserves the session key even if past session keys are disclosed.
+Perfect Forward Secrecy/Security - Used interchangable with Forward Secrecy.
+Extremely rarely used to refer to an additional property of Forward Secrecy that preserves the session key even if past session keys are disclosed - but this additional property may also be refered to as a Denning-Sacco attack.

 Future Secrecy - If a Session Key is compromised, a protocol is Future Secret if that compromise does not allow the compromise of future sessions.

-All three terms are the subject of debate and colloquial definitions may vary, swapping one property for another.

 Self-Healing - Sometimes used as a direct synonym for Future Secrecy.
 Othertimes, used as a description of a more nuanced property: If Alice and Bob communicate with a session key K, K is stolen by Eve or Mallory, and then Alice and Bob communicate for some time outside of Eve or Mallory's ability to persist compromise - then self-healing may mean the property that Eve or Mallory is now locked out from future decryption or impersonation.
 The use of the protocol, outside of Eve or Mallory's influence, has 'healed' it against the initial compromise.
 In the latter use, a protocol may not be Future Secret, but it may be Self-Healing.